 1. How to find creators

 Just like any other marketing strategy, the first step is research.
-Choose a platform that is relevant for your business and focus on it.
-Later, you can expand on other platforms, but in the beginning, it’s advisable to stick with only one.
-Preferably, your brand should already have some kind of following on the network you choose.
+Choose a social platform that is relevant to your business and stick to it.
+You can expand on other platforms, but in the beginning, sticking with only one is advisable.

 2. How much do creators cost

-The prices are different and dependable on the number of followers and the platform they’re on.
-For example,
+The prices depend on the number of followers and their platform.
+For example:

-- creators on Twitter with 1+ million followers ask $2.000+ per post
+- Creators on Twitter with 1+ million followers ask for $2.000+ per post

 3. How to define a budget and strategy